Inventors-Way/Inventors.Xml/README.md

 * Control of ```use``` for attributes and ```minOccurs``` for elements with an optional ```XmlRequiredAttribute``` from the Intentors.Xml.Serialization library.
 * Useful extension methods for working with XML in the Inventors.Xml.Serialization library
 * Generation of documentation annotations in the XSD schema from Text, Markdown, and HTML documentation files.
-* Generation of a complete set of documentation files for a C# class hierarchy.

 ## Usage